codelif/hyprnotify/README.md

 ```sh
 ./hyprnotify
 ```
-Now execute any of the command in another shell:\
+Now execute any of the commands below in another shell.

 Send a notification:
 ```sh